There are three elements of a school health program that are necessary in order to ensure success and sustainability:

 1. A local school health team

-2. A completed School Health Index to identify strengths and weaknesses of heath and safety policies
+2. A completed School Health Index to identify the strengths and weaknesses of health and safety policies

 and programs and enable schools to develop an action plan for improving student health.